 Erosion Based Urbanism

-This project focuses on Kiribati, a country in the central Pacific Ocean, formed by 32 atolls and an elevated coral island.
-Considering that Kiribati’s territory is 99.9% ocean water, it is one of our main goals to help the country to preserve the small percentage of mainland available in their territory, and if possible, to increase it.
+A project focused on Kiribati, a country in the central Pacific Ocean formed by 32 atolls.
+LAIA is involved in to help the country to preserve the mainland available in their territory, and if possible, to increase it.

 The current state of this project is represented by Kiribati Adaptation Program, a program initiated by the World Bank and funded by entities such as the Asian Development Bank, where sea walls are being proposed as the solution to stop sea-level rise effects on atolls.